augustoroman/sandwich/README.md

 ## FAQ

 Sandwich uses reflection-based dependency-injection to call the middleware functions with the parameters they need.

-**Q: How does this compare to [martini](https://github.com/go-martini/martini)?**

-For those of you familiar with martini, sandwich has a lot of similarities but isn't exactly the same.
-Compared to martini, sandwich DOESN'T:

-* ...have a router, it's only middleware handling.
-You can use martini, httprouter, the default Go lib, etc to do routing.

-* ...stop processing middleware when something is written to the response.
-You must return an error (e.g. [sandwich.Done](https://pkg.go.dev/github.com/augustoroman/sandwich#pkg-variables)) to abort the middleware processing.

-* ...do some of the more esoteric things that martini does, like if a handler returns a string, then Martini assumes that's the response.
-I've never seen those used outside of toy examples.

-On the other hand, sandwich DOES:

-* ...explicitly ensure that dependencies must be provided by enforcing that inputs to middleware are provided as return values of previous middleware.
-Failures occur at route creation rather than during an HTTP request.

-* ...special-case error return values and provide explicit, consolidated error handling in the middleware chain.

 **Q: OMG reflection and dependency-injection, isn't that terrible and slow and non-idiomatic go?!**

 Whoa, nelly.
 Let's deal with those one at time, m'kay?